 The M.Div. on-campus degree program normally requires students to be in residence for most courses except internship and similar practical courses.
 The M.Div. degree can also be taken with up to two-thirds of the course material completed online, while at least one-third is completed at the Virginia Beach Campus.

-For the Approved Degree Plan (ADP) for the M.Div. (concentration: Practical Theology), see www.regent.edu/acad/schdiv/assets/students/docs/ADP-MDIV-PracticalTheology.xls
+For the Approved Degree Plan (ADP) for the M.Div. (concentration: Practical Theology), see

-For the JOINT ADP, M.Div. (concentration: Practical Theology), see www.regent.edu/acad/schdiv/assets/students/docs/ADP-MDIV-PracticalTheology-JOINT.xls
+For the JOINT ADP, M.Div. (concentration: Practical Theology), see hours

 Professional Concentrations